syncfusion-content/blazor-docs/blazor/dropdown-list/popup-setting.md

 ## Preventing opening and closing

-You can prevent the popup open and close in event argument like `BeforeOpenEventArgs.cancel` and `PopupEventArgs.cancel` as true.
-It can be achieved [OnOpen](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.DropDownListEvents-2.html#Syncfusion_Blazor_DropDowns_DropDownListEvents_2_OnOpen) and [OnClose](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.DropDownListEvents-2.html#Syncfusion_Blazor_DropDowns_DropDownListEvents_2_OnClose) events.
+Prevent the popup open and close in the event argument like `BeforeOpenEventArgs.cancel` and `PopupEventArgs.cancel` as true.
+It is achieved by the [OnOpen](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.DropDownListEvents-2.html#Syncfusion_Blazor_DropDowns_DropDownListEvents_2_OnOpen) and [OnClose](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.DropDownListEvents-2.html#Syncfusion_Blazor_DropDowns_DropDownListEvents_2_OnClose) events.

 {% highlight Razor %}